 Welcome back to the fourteenth feature from the Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products Everyone You Know are wearing simply click the images.

 Meet Rhys and Harvey Kirkby, half-brothers and London duo from Everything You Know (EYK).
 Born in West London, the duo has broken through London’s array of musical talent proving themselves to be a unique force to be reckoned with.
 Combining and blending musical genres, their music hints at punk, jungle and hip-hop, the pair have mastered their art with one singing and the other mixing the music.

 Dropping their album ‘Cheer Up Charlie’ last year featuring tracks such as ‘Sinners’, ‘Our Generation’ and ‘Cheer Up Charlie’, the album depicts the lives of young suburban men going through life and the experiences of mundane work and rebellious evenings.
 Their songs are written with honesty and truth about their own experiences making them relatable to the everyday man.

 Rhys’ lyrics in ‘Our Generation” ring clear in today’s society, singing with a soft and warming tone in the chorus he says, “my generation is fucked, we don’t know how to love”.
 They share the idea of society being desensitised and lost, growing up without a direction and end up living for the weekend benders.